awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 New-EC2Tag -Resource i-02573cafcfEXAMPLE -Tag $tag
 ```

-For examples of installing and importing `AWS.Tools` modules, and using PowerShell Core cmdlets in runbooks, see [ Walkthrough: Using Document Builder to create a custom runbook](automation-walk-document-builder.md)\.
+For examples of installing and importing `AWS.Tools` modules, and using PowerShell Core cmdlets in runbooks, see [Using Document Builder to create a custom runbook](automation-walk-document-builder.md)\.

 **Input**
 Provide the information required to run your script\.
 Replace each *example resource placeholder* with your own information\.